lucaschirruINAF/SRT-Documentation/antenna.rst

 Introduction
 ============

 The Sardinia Radio Telescope (SRT) is the result of a scientific and technical project carried out by the Italian National Institute for Astrophysics (INAF), and it is managed by the Astronomical Observatory of Cagliari.
 It is a fully steerable multi-reflector antenna designed to operate with high efficiency across the 0.3–116 GHz frequency range.
-The telescope is located in the Pranu Sanguni area of San Basilio, Sardinia, Italy, about 35 km northeast of Cagliari (Latitude 39.493072° N, Longitude 9.245151° E), at 650 m above sea level.
+The telescope is located in the Pranu Sanguni area of San Basilio, Sardinia, Italy, about 35 km northeast of Cagliari (Latitude 39.493072° N, Longitude 9.245151° E), at about 650 m above sea level.

 Its state-of-the-art technology includes an optical design based on a quasi-Gregorian configuration with a shaped 64-m diameter primary reflector and a 7.9-m diameter secondary reflector, in order to minimize the spillover and the standing wave between secondary mirror and feed.
 Moreover, the telescope is equipped with a beam wave guide (BWG) room, where there are available four 2.9-m mirrors and one 3.9-m mirror, for a total of four additional focal positions.
 This complex optical design permits the telescope to accomodate up to 20 receivers.